Goosebumps 25th Anniversary Retro Set Cover

 • Author: R.L.
 Stine

-• Genre: Horror, Children's Literature
+• Genre: Horror, Children's literature

 • Formats: Paperback, Hardcover, eBook, Audiobook

-• Target Audience: Middle-grade readers (ages 8-12)
+• Target Audience: Middle-grade readers, ages 8-12

 Pros

-• Engages young readers
+• Engaging for young readers

 Cons